AWS now offers a virtual machine with over 4TB of memory

 Earlier this year, Amazon’s AWS group said that it was working on bringing instance types with between 4 to 16TB of memory to its users.
 It’s now starting to fulfill this promise as the company today launched its largest EC2 machine (in terms of memory size) yet: the x1e.32xlarge instance with a whopping 4.19TB of RAM.
 Previously, EC2’s largest instance only featured just over 2TB of memory.

-These machines with feature quad-socket Intel Xeon processors running at 2.3 GHz, up to 25 Gbps of network bandwidth and two 1,920GB SSDs.
+These machines feature quad-socket Intel Xeon processors running at 2.3 GHz, up to 25 Gbps of network bandwidth and two 1,920GB SSDs.
 There are obviously only a few applications that need this kind of memory.
-It’s no surprise then that these instances are certified to run SAP’s Hana in-memory database and its various tools and that SAP will offer direct support for running these applications on these instances.
+It’s no surprise, then, that these instances are certified to run SAP’s HANA in-memory database and its various tools and that SAP will offer direct support for running these applications on these instances.

 These new instances are now available in four AWS regions: US East (Northern Virginia), US West (Oregon), EU (Ireland) and Asia Pacific (Tokyo).
 Running these instances doesn’t come cheap, of course.
-On-demand pricing in the US East region is $26.688 per hour and in Tokyo its $38.688, for example.
+On-demand pricing in the US East region is $26.688 per hour and in Tokyo it’s $38.688, for example.
 That makes them AWS’s most expensive machines yet.

 0